AgencyPMG/ProgrammingChallenges/README.md

 Hopefully less than about an hour.
 If you find a problem is taking a long time, let us know!
 Chances are it's probably too big for this set of challenges.

+## How do I submit my answer?

+Send an email to tech@pmg.com or reach out to the person who gave you the challenge.